dubzn/dubzn/README.md

 ---
 ## 🎨 Design & Media
 I'm interested in design and content creation, so I also learned how to edit images and videos.
-Here are some samples of my work:
+Here are some samples of my latest works

 - **[Jokers of Neon - Trailer](https://www.youtube.com/watch?v=0KgCLOUVjHg)**
 - **[Jokers of Neon - Mod update](https://www.youtube.com/watch?v=KF3rtfxnkEc)**